-Kim Parker is an Associate Director with the Pew Social & Demographic Trends Project.
+Kim Parker is Director of the Pew Research Center's Social & Demographic Trends Project.
 From 1996-2001 she was Research Director of the Pew Research Center for the People & the Press.
 Prior to that, she worked at the American Enterprise Institute.
 She graduated from Trinity College and has a Masters Degree from Georgetown University.

 A record 40% of all households with children under the age of 18 include mothers who are either the sole or primary source of income for the family, according to a new Pew Research Center analysis of data from the U.S. Census Bureau.
 The share was just 11% in 1960.

 Gun Homicide Rate Down 49% Since 1993 Peak; Public Unaware